Auxilia-tech/pyDICOS/README.md

 ## Install

+⚠️ pyDICOS is currently only available for linux on x86 platform.

 ### ✨ NEW ✨ Using Pypi index (recommended)

 Using [pip](https://pip.pypa.io/en/stable/) directly from Pypi index :
 ```bash
 pip install pydicos
 ```
-This method is only available for linux on x86 and arm64 platform.

 ### Building from source (dev mode)